the-events-calendar/advanced-post-manager/readme.txt

 == Changelog ==

+= [4.1] unreleased =

+* Tweak - Improve the documentation files to make sure it's clear on how to use Templates with Custom Post Types

 = [4.0] 2015-12-02 =

 * Fix - improved code standardization to bring this up to Modern Tribe standards